EVerest/EVerest/CONTRIBUTING.md

 ## Discussing and Communication

-We encourage contributors to engage in discussions, whether it's about proposing new features, reporting bugs, or seeking clarification on project-related matters.
+We encourage contributors to engage in discussions, whether it's about proposing new features, reporting bugs, contributing to the documentation or seeking clarification on project-related matters.
 While GitHub issues are a valuable tool for tracking tasks and issues, we find that real-time communication often leads to faster resolution and clearer understanding.